Thick Soergel calculus in type A: Background

 In order to categorify the Hecke algebra within the category of $R$-bimodules, we may wish to find $R$-bimodules $B_i$, $i \in I$, which satisfy

-One could then define a map from $\mH$ to the split Grothendieck ring of $R$-bimodules by sending $b_i$ to $[B_i]$.
+One could then define a map from $\HB$ to the split Grothendieck ring of $R$-bimodules by sending $b_i$ to $[B_i]$.
 In order to categorify various aspects of the Hecke algebroid, one may also seek $R$-bimodules $B_J$ for each parabolic set $J$, which satisfy

 Here, we use the shorthand that $\qJ B_K$ indicates a direct sum of many copies of $B_K$ with the appropriate degree shifts.
 The isomorphism (\ref{BJBi}) could be rewritten $B_J \ot B_i \cong \qtwo B_J$, for instance.
+The map from $\HB$ to the Grothendieck ring should send $b_J$ to $[B_J]$.

-Potentially, these $B_J$ could be the image of $b_J$ under the map above.
-In fact, these modules exist, and we shall describe them explicitly in a larger context.
-For a more thorough study of this material, see Williamson's thesis \cite{Will} where this was first fully described.
+In fact, these modules exist, and we described them briefly in the introduction.
+Let us recall the construction again.
+For a more thorough study of this material, see Williamson's thesis \cite{WillSingular}.

-Everything lives within the 2-category $\Bim$, where the objects are rings, and the morphism category between two rings $\Hom(R,S)$ is the category of $S-R$-bimodules.
+Consider the 2-category (usually called $\Bim$ in the literature) where the objects are graded rings, and the morphism category between two rings $\Hom(S',S)$ is the category of graded $(S,S')$-bimodules.
 Composition of 1-morphisms is given by the tensor product of bimodules.
-As usual, all rings and bimodules are graded but we don't bother to mention it.
-We will describe several 2-subcategories of $\Bim$.
+When we write $\HOM(X,Y)$ for $X,Y$ two objects in a graded category, we refer to the graded vector space which is $\oplus_{n \in Z} \Hom(X,Y(n))$.
+Note that when $X,Y$ are graded $(S,S')$-bimodules for two commutative rings $S,S'$, the graded vector space $\HOM(X,Y)$ is also a graded $(S,S')$-bimodule.
+We will now describe several 2-subcategories of $\Bim$.

 The ring $R$ has a natural action of $W$, and so for each parabolic subset $J$ we have a subring $R^J \define R^{W_J}$ of invariants.
 When $J=\{i\}$ is a single element subset, we abbreviate the invariant ring as $R^i$.
-Whenever $J \subset K$ we have $R^K \subset R^J$, and therefore $R^J$ can be viewed as an $R^K$ module on either the right or the left.
-Viewing $R^J$ as an $R^K-R^J$-bimodule or vice versa, tensoring with it will correspond to either induction or restriction, between $R^K$-modules and $R^J$-modules.
+Tensoring on the left with $R$, viewed as an $(R^J,R)$-bimodule, is the same as the restriction functor from $R$-modules to $R^J$-modules.
+Tensoring on the left with $R$, viewed as an $(R, R^J)$-bimodule, is the same as the induction functor from $R^J$-modules to $R$-modules.